NOTE: This article references "informz" -- a previous name of the Higher Logic Informz product.

 - Navigate to Mailings > Templates > View.

-- Click Create.
-In the resulting pop-up, click the dropdown list to select the type of template to create:
+- In the pop-up, click the dropdown to select a template type, and then click Create:

 NOTE: Advanced templates are recommended because they provide greater design flexibility.
-The creation of an Advanced template is what is shown in this example.
+Creation of an Advanced template is demonstrated in this example.

 Step 1 - Add Template Group